Quick CV Dropoff

 Send us your CV to be considered for one of our open roles

-Chelsey Newsom, Senior Manager and Equality & Diversity Champion, sat down with Zanub Najmi to discuss how businesses can support staff who are fasting during Ramadhan.
-Zanub also discusses some top tips for those who are fasting during Ramadhan.
+Chelsey Saxon, Associate Director and Diversity Champion, sat down with Zanub Najmi , Senior Consultant, to discuss how businesses can support staff who are fasting during Ramadhan.
+Zanub also discusses some top tips for those that are fasting during Ramadhan.

 Ramadhan is the holy month when Muslims celebrate the revelation of the Holy Quran.
 It is also a time when Muslims around the world fast from sunrise to sunset, but it is so much more than just abstaining from food and drink.
 It is a time for spiritual reflection, self-improvement, and heightened devotion and worship.
 The idea is to be on your best behaviour to attain high reward and carry on with these habits beyond Ramadhan.

 Ramadhan lasts around 29 to 30 days, and Eid is then celebrated upon the sighting of the moon.